remix-run/react-router/CONTRIBUTING.md

 ## Issue Not Getting Attention?

-If you need a bug fixed and nobody is fixing it, it is your responsibility to fix it.
-Issues with no activity for 30 days may be closed.
+If you need a bug fixed and nobody is fixing it, it is greatly appreciated if you provide a fix for it.
+Issues with no activity for 60 days will be automatically closed, with a warning 7 days before closing.

 <a name="pr"/></a>